deepwn/warpod/readme.md

 ## Other

-you can remove line `ADD sources.list /etc/apt/sources.list` from Dockerfile if you don't need a apt source mirror by *.edu.cn.
+you can use `ADD sources.list /etc/apt/sources.list` from Dockerfile if you need a apt source mirror by *.edu.cn.

 and you can download another version of `gost.tar.gz` by yourself, and put it in the same directory with Dockerfile.